VidunderGunder/ml-ady-report/README.md

 ## Rights and Licenses

-MLAdy's worth will primarily be based in a developed framework.
+MLAdy's worth will primarily originate from the proposed framework.
 Components of competitive value should be closed source, to give MLAdy an edge over competition.
+Development requires a suite of tools and associated licenses, and must abide by current privacy laws, regulations and guidelines.

 ### Intelligent property